How did you get started as a photographer?

 I then completed a four-year apprenticeship as a photographer and attended arts college.
 In this period I learned how to produce something that had grown from myself.
 In photography I discovered an exciting means to combine intellect, manual dexterity and a distinct artistic visual language.

-In 1986, I set up my own studio in Zurich and for ten years specialized in fashion and editorial photography for some of the leading European fashion ad campaigns and magazines.
+In 1986, I set up my own studio in Zurich and after a few years in Paris.
+For ten years I specialized in fashion and editorial photography for some of the leading European fashion ad campaigns and magazines.
 Later my interest shifted from fashion to advertising photography.
 Throughout my professional career personal art projects have formed a vital part of my vision.